 Raketa acquired its namesake from Cosmonaut Yuri Gagarin inaugural flight into outer space, the first for mankind.
 In honor of the flight, Petrodvorets named its watches “rocket,” or Raketa in Russian.
 Mechanical Raketa watches produced in Petrodvorets were exported to many Eastern Bloc and communist countries and were considered one of the most durable and reliable movements there – the Ak-47 of watches at the time, if you will.

-This Kopernik comes with a leather NATO strap, nylon NATO strap, Pelican travel case, and springbar tool.
+This Kopernik comes with a suede strap, leather NATO strap, Pelican travel case, and springbar tool.

 Near NOS 1980s Soviet Raketa Kopernik Sun & Moon Mechanical Watch